C16 versus C24 for structural decking

 Balconies – when trying to keep the deck sections thin to match up with door levels.

 Bridges to optimise the use of large beams or to use fewer beams in the structure.

 To optimise the aesthetic appearance of the project.

-One of the main considerations is of the timber deck is deflection.
+One of the main considerations for the timber deck is deflection.
 The most crucial load is the point load and the limited factor in setting spans is deflection.
 A deck board that has too much deflection can be a trip hazard.
-Marley Deck Board spans assume a maximum 3mm deflection which we view is the best or optimum specification
+Marley deck board spans assume a maximum 3mm deflection, which we view as the best or optimum specification.